 First let me state, for new readers, I have CKD stage 3.
 I do not have Diabetes or HTN.
 I have dedicated my Health Coaching to bringing awareness to Kidney Disease and the complications that come with it.
+If you would like to learn more about my Health Coaching service, use the contact form at the end of the post to message me.
 Holidays are especially hard for people with CKD, due to limitations in foods they can eat.

 I have been a nurse for 33 years.
 Over those years I have had friends and patients with chronic diseases that they just never seem to manage very well.
 I always wondered why?
 Then, I was diagnosed with CKD in 2017.
 It is hard, very hard, that’s why.
 But, with determination, communication with your doctor, support services, family and friends it can be done.
 You can still live a full and happy life.

 I follow a lot of social media groups, organizations with recipes tips, etc, I have purchased kidney cook books, and yet one thing I am always disappointed with is that they often are very high in Phosphorus.
 Phosphorus is not on food labels so tracking it can be very difficult.
 I have mentioned before that I use Eat This Much and My Healthy Kidney to help me judge the amount of phosphorus in foods.